KuramaSyu/GoToHell/README.md

 #### Fixes

-- [ ] separate repository for background pictures
-- [ ] fetch streak in .then to be sure that result is already set
-- [ ] add option button for accessing the modal in a short way
 - [ ] UI: move number description always below number, move tab selection left next to the content, to get more space
-- [ ] update TotalScoreDisplay to match AmountDisplay

 #### QoL